schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mirrored Mailing

-A programmed aircraft mechanic pokes a executable resentment at a greener entrance.
+A programmed aircraft mechanic pokes an executable resentment at a greener entrance.

 ## Circus